Rat-Rig/V-Minion/docs/src/index.md

 ![](/assets/feature_linear_rails.png)

 ### Precision Milled Bed
 The V-Minion features a custom made, precision milled, 5mm bed plate designed for exceptional flatness and heat stability.
-Going one step further, we have worked directly with Keenovo, industry leaders in silicone heaters, to develop a bed heater which is both high performance, and safe due to its built in thermal protection.
+Going one step further, we have worked directly with Keenovo, industry leaders in silicone heaters, to develop a bed heater which is both high performance, and safe due to its built-in thermal protection.
 ![](/assets/feature_bed.png)
 ![](/assets/feature_bedheater.png)

 ### Enclosed Electronics Case
 All of the V-Minion electronics fit into the specially designed case.
 It has been designed to house the power supply, a Raspberry Pi, as well as your printer mainboard, all whilst providing cooling via a built-in 40mm fan.
 The default design supports the BTT SKR2, BTT SKR Mini and the BTT Octopus mainboards.
-The side panels are CNC manufacturered from 4mm Polycarbonate, making them incredibly strong, but can also be printed if you desire.
+The side panels are CNC manufactured from 4mm Polycarbonate, making them incredibly strong, but can also be printed if you prefer.
 ![](/assets/feature_case_1.png)
 ![](/assets/feature_case_2.png)

 ### Spool Holder
-The on-frame spool holder is designed to compliment the V-Minion.
-Based upon the same 30 series extrusion as the rest of the printer, it keeps your filament close by and makes moving the printer a breeze because the filament comes with you.
+The on-frame spool holder is designed to complement the V-Minion.
+Based upon the same 30 series extrusion as the rest of the printer, it keeps your filament close-by and makes moving the printer a breeze because the filament comes with you.
 ![](/assets/feature_spoolholder.png)

 ### RatOS